Category Archives: Stories

 It was a big story at the Pilot’s Co-Op and many guesses were made about how much money in kerosine this incident had cost Southwest.
 I mostly felt with the poor passengers who did not really know what was happening: the usual bit of anticipation or fear at the takeoff roll and then suddenly screeching brakes – it might have convinced some never to fly again.

-I myself only had one instance of “Call the tower after landing!” but I could weasel myself out with the excuse that I was going someplace further away and could truthfully tell the controller that the tower would be closed when I returned.
+I myself only had one instance of “Call the tower after landing!” after hearing “Cleared for takeoff” while the tower had told me “In position and hold”.
+I was able to weasel myself out with the excuse that I was going someplace further away and could truthfully tell the controller that his tower would be closed when I returned.
 So, he just scolded me a bit and told me to listen better next time.

 HDR Photography with an old Camera